shundhammer/qdirstat/README.md

 latest Qt 5.
 It does not need any KDE libs or infrastructure.
 It runs on every X11-based desktop on Linux, BSD and other Unix-like systems.

+QDirStat has a number of new features compared to KDirStat:

+- Multi-selection in both the tree and the treemap.
+- No more restriction on the number of user-defined cleanup actions.
+- Properly show errors of cleanup actions (and their output, if desired).
+- Only one binary file required.
+It contains everything including icons etc.
+  (Qt runtime libs are still required to be installed).

+See section _New Features_ for more details.

 ## Screenshots